 Tuition fees must be paid in advance each session and are subject to annual increase.
 Fees for future year(s) published in fees search, whilst unlikely to change, are estimates only.
 UTS makes every effort to provide up to date future year(s) fee estimates and to limit any changes, however, UTS reserves the right to vary fees for future year(s) at any time.

-For this course, the cost per session for 2016 is $13420.
-The expected number of sessions are 8.
+For this course, the cost per semester for 2017 is $15245.
+The expected number of semesters are 8.

 All international students should familiarise themselves with the following documents: